Noel Tata: Personal life and family

 He is married to Aloo Mistry, the daughter of Pallonji Mistry, who was the single largest shareholder in Tata Sons (the Tata Group's holding company).
 They have three children, Leah, Maya and Neville.

-Their eldest daughter, Leah, earned a Master’s degree in Marketing from IE Business School in Madrid and is a vice-president at the Indian Hotels Company Limited, a Tata hospitality arm.
+Their elder daughter, Leah, earned a Master's degree in Marketing from IE Business School in Madrid and is a vice-president at the Indian Hotels Company Limited, a Tata hospitality arm.
 Their second daughter, Maya, started her education at Bayes Business School in London and Warwick University, worked as an analyst at Tata Capital, and is a board member of the Tata Medical Center Trust.
 Their son, Neville, also an alumnus of Bayes Business School and an MBA graduate from INSEAD, began his career with Trent Limited, the main retail arm of Tata, and later led Zudio operations, before heading the Star Bazaar.
-He is an Irish citizen.
+Noel is an Irish citizen.